US awards $1.2 bln to Oxy, Climeworks-led carbon air capture hubs

 The announcement comes just over three months before the COP28 climate summit, where the host country, the United Arab Emirates, is expected to focus on the role of carbon removal technologies such as DAC.

-This month, its national oil company ADNOC and Occidental agreed to evaluate investment opportunities in DAC in the US and overseas.
+This month, its national oil company ADNOC and Occidental agreed to evaluate investment opportunities in DAC in the United States and overseas.

 Erin Burns, director of carbon removal advisory firm Carbon180, said the United States is positioning itself as a leader in this technology.